302dev/homebridge-piper/README.md

 #Piper homebridge plugin

+I need to update the below instructions to make them clearer to the end user.

 This is a [homebridge](https://github.com/nfarina/homebridge) plugin for the [Piper](https://getpiper.com) security system.
 As currently there is no public API available, this plugin works in combination with [IFTTT](https://ifttt.com) rules.